MESH-Research/invenio-modular-deposit-form/README.md

 INVENIO_MODULAR_DEPOSIT_FORM_EXTRA_REQUIRED_FIELDS

+### Individual field configuration options

+Each field configuration will pass its arguments through to the React component.
+In particular, form field components generally expect these arguments:

+description
+helpText
+icon
+label
+optimized
+required (defaults to `false` unless required in Yup schema or Invenio JSONSchema) classnames (note all lowecase and plural!!)
+    A string containing any class names to be passed through to the rendered component.
+This can be used to pass semantic-ui style classes.
+E.g., a field with the classes "two wide" will be assigned a width of two grid columns within its form group. showLabel (defaults to `true`) fluid (defaults to "true") onBlur
+    An extra function can be passed to be triggered by onBlur events on the input.
+This will run immediately before Formik's built-in onBlur event

+**Properties are overridden in the sequence built-in defaults > React field_components definition > invenio.cfg values (from less priority to highest priority)**

 ### Client-side form validation

 If you wish to enable client-side form validation, you can provide a validator in your instance folder in a file called `validator.js` this should be placed in the assets subfolder you have created in a location like `site/my_instance_name/assets/semantic-ui/js/invenio_modular_deposit_form_extras`.